shino0o1/AgriDINO/README.md

 This repository contains the core code implementation and dataset of the AgriDINO paper:

-**"AgriDINO: A DINO-centric fine-grained vision-language model for identifying agricultural pests and diseases."**
+**"A dual-branch vision-language framework with taxonomy-aware alignment for fine-grained crop pest and disease identification"**

 ## Project Structure